-If your nonprofit relies heavily on volunteerism, creating a training program is essential.
+If your nonprofit relies heavily on volunteerism, creating a training program is essential for volunteer safety and management.
 This is especially true if you’re expecting to continuously have large groups of volunteers.
 Make sure that you allot time and energy to coach your volunteers on specific tasks they will be doing.
 When they get it right the first time around, you won’t have to worry about going back and fixing any mistakes yourself later on.

 Avoid volunteer burnout